Growth Hormone Deficiency in Children

 Symptoms of growth hormone deficiency depend on various factors such as the child's age and the cause.

-Children have poor overall growth rates, usually below 2 inches (5 centimeters) per year, and most have short stature but normal upper and lower body proportions.
-Some children may have a delay in tooth development or a delay in puberty.
+Children have poor overall growth rates.
+They usually grow less than 2.5 inches (6 centimeters) per year before age 4, less than 2 inches (5 centimeters) per year from age 4 to 8 years, and less than 1.5 inches (4 centimeters) per year before puberty.
+Most have short stature but normal upper and lower body proportions.
+Some children may have a delay in tooth development.

 Other abnormalities may be present depending on the cause of the growth hormone deficiency.
 Newborns with growth hormone deficiency may have low blood sugar (hypoglycemia), jaundice (hyperbilirubinemia), or other congenital abnormalities such as a small penis (micropenis) in males or face defects (such as a cleft palate).
+Children may not undergo puberty or may have delayed puberty, and weight gain may be out of proportion to growth, resulting in obesity.
 Children may also have symptoms of other hormone deficiencies such as central hypothyroidism.

 Diagnosis of Growth Hormone Deficiency